 If chronic sinusitis persists after receiving four to six weeks of antibiotics, nasal steroids, and nasal saline irrigations, chronic sinusitis surgery is usually recommended.

-If you and your doctor agree that surgery is right for you, endoscopic surgery is often the preferred method for chronic sinusitis.
+If you and your doctor agree that surgery is right for you, endoscopic surgery is almost always the preferred method for chronic sinusitis.

-Endoscopic surgery has been very effective in treating chronic sinusitis, with positive feedback given by the adults who have had this procedure.
+Endoscopic surgery has been very effective in treating chronic sinusitis, with positive feedback given by patients who have had this procedure.
 These patients “report significantly improved quality of life following minimally invasive endoscopic sinus surgery”, according to a study led by Oregon Health & Science University (OHSU).
 Quality of life was significantly improved over patients who received medical management alone.
 Patients typically experience better breathing, less nasal discharge, and a better overall feeling of health.

 Endoscopic sinus surgery

 Endoscopic surgery has been found to improve symptoms in about 90 out of 100 people.
-An endoscope, which is a thin, flexible tube with an attached light, is inserted into the nose.
+A nasal endoscope, which is a thin, flexible or rigid tube with an attached light, is inserted into the nose.
 This provides the doctor with an inside view of the your sinus passages.

 Surgical instruments are inserted alongside the endoscope.
 These instruments allow the doctor to remove small amounts of bone or other material, such as growths (polyps) of the mucous membrane that block the sinus openings.
 Enlarging a narrow sinus opening also may aid drainage.
 Depending on the source of the obstruction, various other instruments may be used.
-A laser can be used during surgery to scrape away tissue that is blocking the sinus opening with a tiny rotating burr tool.
 Local or general anesthesia are both options.

-The surgery, which takes 30 to 90 minutes, is performed by our practice in an ambulatory surgery center with anesthesia provided by an anesthesiologist.
+The surgery, which takes 30 to 90 minutes, is performed by our practice in an ambulatory surgery center with anesthesia provided by a board certified anesthesiologist.
 Chronic sinus surgery may also be done in a hospital, a doctor’s office or a clinic.